rajfal/rajfal.github.io/_posts/2018-01-18-Create-a-clean-Neo4j-database-inside-Docker-container.md

 ```

 ---
-***You have overcome a perplexing Gotcha related to DETACH DELETE Cypher command and got a graph.db database ready to receive your CSV data file***{: style="color: green"}
+***You overcame a perplexing Gotcha related to DETACH DELETE Cypher command and got a graph.db database ready to receive your CSV data file***{: style="color: green"}

 ---
 [Back to top of page](#)